nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 Or climb rocks!

+TODO Sparks of Genius
-“Such nonsense at any age may be a nuisance that reveals new sense.”
+“Like a good riddle, such nonsense at any age may be a nuisance that reveals new sense.”

 No excuse.
 You now have permission.

 Go play!

+TODO

+### How to recognize patterns

+* Focused vs. diffuse mode

+* Metapatterns

 #### Focused vs. diffuse mode